KamranAzeem/learn-kustomize/patients-gitops/README.md

-# hello-world-golang (configuration)
+# patients (configuration)

-This repository does not contain actual application code for the hello-world application.
+This repository does not contain actual application code for the patients application.
 It only contains some kubernetes manifests to deploy the application, through argocd.

 # Create github credentials: